rihp/nasa-satellite-volcanic-eruption/README.md

 The idea of this project was to use NASA's EPIC API and volcano eruption data to find the available images from the satellite for those specific dates.

 The resulting images will still be hosted at the NASA archive.

+##  Getting started:
+∫
+requires you to install python 3 or higher

+0. Use the dev branch as it was most stable last I tried : `git checkout presenter-dev`
+1. running `python3 main.py` or `python main.py` depending on your configuration will give you the welcome screen and instructions.
+2. provide a year and a month to query (`python3 main.py YYYY MM`)
+3. open the PDF report on `/OUTPUT` folder

 To read more about the API:
 https://epic.gsfc.nasa.gov/about/api